milesj/emojibase/README.md

 * `name` (string) - The name of the emoji character as described by the unicode spec.
 * `unicode` (string) - The literal unicode character.
-* `hexcode` (string) - The hexadecimal representation of the unicode character, separated by dashes.
-Does not include ZWJ or variation selector characters.
+* `hexcode` (string) - The hexadecimal representation of the unicode character, separated by dashes. *Does not include ZWJ or variation selectors.*
 * `hexcodeZWJ` (string) - Like the previous, but includes ZWJ and variation selectors.
 * `codepoint` (number[]) - An array of codepoints parsed from the `hexcode` property.
 * `category` (string) - The category the emoji character is grouped under.
 Provided by